 George Abou-Daoud completed his all-encompassing vision for the corner of Sunset & Tamarind last Wednesday by opening Tamarind Ave.
-Deli.
+Deli in Hollywood.
 He already owned Delancey (Italian) and Mission Cantina (Mexican) at the intersection’s Southwest corner.
 Now he’s opened an Italian deli, another nod to his New York roots.
 With three establishments on one corner, and The Bowery down the street, Abou-Daoud is well positioned to capitalize on the tidal wave of impending condos and apartments planned for the neighborhood.

 Tamarind Ave.
 Deli is a straightforward concept, with hot and cold deli sandwiches, minestrone soup, and a deli case with macaroni salad, potato salad and a green salad all available to grab-and-go.